What to Do If Your Lease Is Ending During the COVID-19 Pandemic

 If you have no option other than searching for a new home to rent, take as many precautions as you can to limit contact with people.

 Even though there may be limited options (as there are fewer people moving), you may have the benefit of better deals.
-Property owners struggling to find renters might offer discounted rent and other benefits.
+Property owners struggling to find renters may be offering discounted rent and other benefits.

 While you’re searching, try to schedule as many virtual tours as possible.
 The property owner or manager may be able to film a video of the apartment and conduct a video call to answer your questions.
 Limit yourself to only a few in-person visits.
 If you do go on physical tours, wear a face mask and try not to come in contact with any people or surfaces.